 Do Your Research

-Before you start kayaking upstream it can be beneficial to check out the river conditions to see if it’s manageable.
+Then, before you start kayaking upstream it is beneficial to check out the river conditions to see if it’s manageable.
 The river gauges will tell you how fast the river is flowing.

 An average kayaker can travel around 3 miles per hour with a maximum speed of around 5 or 6 miles per hour in average conditions, so keep that in mind when you read the river.